c2m2/Neuro-VISOR/README.md

 Repository for Temple University's Center for Computational Mathematics and Modeling's virtual reality project

 ## Cloning this repository
-Git users (versions < 2.23.0) should clone the repository `git lfs clone` all other should use `git clone`.
+Git users (versions < 2.23.0) should clone the repository by using `git lfs clone` all other should use `git clone`.

 For users of older git versions this remedies the problem that every LFS versioned file will ask the user for their password.